MEvanAW/AssortedProblems/README.md

         |
         c - o - d - e
 ```
 Notice that by adding "ally" to dictionary tree, the word "all" is automatically included.
-This is also true for all substring of those 6 words.</br>
+This is also true for substrings of those 6 words starting with index 0.</br>
 Also notice that the word "ac" is not included in the tree dictionary.
 ### Problem
 Create a function to find whether a string exists in a tree dictionary.
+Assume there would be at least one character in tree dictionary.
+Assume only lowercase characters are used.
+### Solution
+Implemented in TreeDictionary library.
+### Testing
+Tested by TreeDictionaryUnitTest in the xUnit Test Project.
+## Tree Dictionary: Print
+### Problem
+Make a function to return the string of a tree dictionary like shown in Tree Dictionary: Existance problem.
+It is recommended to use string builder.
 ### Solution
 Implemented in TreeDictionary library.
 ### Testing